A Hackers Guide to AEMO & NEM Data

-This is a short guide to Australian electricity grid data supplied by AEMO (the market operator) for the NEM (the grid in Queensland, New South Wales, Victoria, South Australia, and Tasmania).
+The NEM is Australia’s electricity grid in Queensland, New South Wales, Victoria, South Australia, and Tasmania.

-AEMO provide both actual data and forecasts for a range of variables - including prices, demand and electricity flows.
+The MMSDM provides both actual data and forecasts for a range of variables - including prices, demand and electricity flows.

 AEMO timestamp with the time at the end of the interval.
 This means that

 01/01/2018 13:30 - 01/01/2018 14:00.
 This will be true for columns like